ZupIT/beagle-docs/content/en/Resources/Component's Positioning/Basis.md

 ## Basis

 This property defines **the standard size of an item along the main axis**.
-It could change according to the element caracteristics, which means that:
+It could change according to the element caracteristics, which means:

 - If the father element has a **Flex value** set as: `FlexDirection: row`.The basis will define the screen **width**;
 - If the father element has a **Flex Value** set as: `FlexDirection: column`.The basis defines the screen **height**.